What a face covering is

 The reason for using face coverings

-It is important to follow all the other government advice on COVID-19.
+It is important to follow all the other government advice to help prevent the spread of COVID-19.
+If you have recent onset of any of the most important symptoms of COVID-19:

 - a new continuous cough